 Act Now to Protect Your Teeth

 If you have experienced the slightest indication that you may have a cavity, Jeffrey D. Clark, DDS, strongly encourages you to schedule an appointment as soon as possible.
 Caught early enough, a cavity can be treated, and a quick response is sure to limit your dental expenses as well as the extent of the tooth decay treatment required.
 There may be multiple treatment options available, and Dr. Clark can explore them all with you.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your appointment.